Preventive Maintenance Top 10 Checklist for Vehicles & Equipment

 What exactly is preventive maintenance anyway?
 Sure, everyone knows about filter and oil changes, rotating tires, and consumables like brakes and wipers.
 But what about the other things that often go overlooked?
 Here is a checklist of the Top 10 Preventive Maintenance Best Practices for Vehicles and Equipment.

 Think of preventive maintenance as an investment in your business, rather than an expense.
-Studies reveal that consistent upkeep can extend a vehicle’s lifespan by 20-30%, translating to tens of thousands of extra miles for your trucks and fewer costly replacements.
+Studies show that consistent upkeep can extend a vehicle’s lifespan by 20-30%, which means to tens of thousands of extra miles for your trucks and fewer costly replacements.
 Ultimately, that’s real money staying in your pocket.

 On the flip side, neglecting regular maintenance often results in breakdowns that cost way more than just the repair bills.
 Downtime means missed jobs, lost revenue, and unhappy customers.
 Fixing that frayed belt costs way less than a tow truck and the aggravation of trying to shuffle jobs around to make up for the out-of-commission truck.